cartesi/rollups/README.md

 ## Validator Manager

 The Validator Manager module was created to help DApps manage their claims, claim permissions, and punishments for bad behavior.
 Initially, our suggested implementation for this module includes the following characteristics: the set of payable validators is defined in construction time, validators send a claim for every epoch and those that lose a dispute are kicked off the validators set.
-DescartesV2 manager receives claims and redirects them to the Validator Manager.
-When receiving a claim, the validator manager checks which other claims have arrived at that epoch and returns the information DescartesV2 Manager needs to continue.
+Cartesi Rollups manager receives claims and redirects them to the Validator Manager.
+When receiving a claim, the validator manager checks which other claims have arrived at that epoch and returns the information Cartesi Rollups Manager needs to continue.
 The module can respond to received claims in one of the following ways:
 - If the sender is not a validator or the claim is invalid, the transaction reverts.
 - If the claim is valid, doesn’t disagree with any of the other claims in the epoch, and does not generate consensus, it returns a “No Conflict” response.
-- If the claim is valid but disagrees with another claim for that epoch, it warns DescartesV2 Manager that a conflict is happening and what are the conflicting claims and claimants involved.
+- If the claim is valid but disagrees with another claim for that epoch, it warns Cartesi Rollups Manager that a conflict is happening and what are the conflicting claims and claimants involved.
 When that dispute is resolved the validator manager module gets notified so it can deal however it likes with the validators involved.
 In our initially suggested implementation, the loser of a dispute gets removed from the validator set.
-- If the claim is valid, agrees with all other claims in that epoch, and is the last claim to be received, it lets DescartesV2 know that consensus was reached.
+- If the claim is valid, agrees with all other claims in that epoch, and is the last claim to be received, it lets Cartesi Rollups know that consensus was reached.
 This allows the rollups DApp to finalize the epoch and allow for the execution of its outputs.
 Regardless of what the name might suggest, validators do not interact with this module at all.

 ## Dispute Resolution

 Disputes occur when two validators claim different state updates to the same epoch.
 Because of the deterministic nature of our virtual machine and the fact that the inputs that constitute an epoch are agreed upon beforehand, conflicting claims imply dishonest behavior.
 When a conflict occurs, the module that mediates the interactions between both validators is the dispute resolution.
-The code for rollups dispute resolution is not being published yet - but a big part of it is available on the Descartes SDK, using the [Arbitration dlib] (https://github.com/cartesi/arbitration-dlib/)
+The code for rollups dispute resolution is not being published yet - but a big part of it is available on the Cartesi Rollups SDK, using the [Arbitration dlib] (https://github.com/cartesi/arbitration-dlib/)

 # Off-chain Rollups
 The Rollups machine and the smart contracts live in fundamentally different environments.
 This creates the need for a middleware that manages and controls the communication between the blockchain and the machine.